NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

    	 	 0, & \text{otherwise}
       \end{cases}

-   where :math:`p_i>0`, The weights (:math:`p_i`) will be automatically normalized if it does not sum up to one.
-The option to define by moment is not supported for the discrete distribution.
+   where :math:`p_i>0`.
+The weights (:math:`p_i`) will be automatically normalized if they do not sum up to one.
+The option to define by moments is not supported for the discrete distribution.

 3. Gamma